 Need help making the decision?
-AAPM&R and the Resident Physician Council offer these two resources to help you decide on a fellowship opportunity that meets your needs.
+AAPM&R and the Resident Physician Council offer these resources to help you decide on a fellowship opportunity that meets your needs.

 NEW!
 To streamline our career development offerings, we’ve moved the Fellowship Database to the AAPM&R Job Board.
 The database is a searchable listing of PM&R fellowship opportunities within the United States, which represents the broad clinical diversity of the specialty of PM&R.

 The Resident Physician Council recently updated its handy resource, Roadmap to a Fellowship.
 Revised annually by the Academy’s resident leaders, this valuable document provides in-depth information to help guide residents on their path to choosing a fellowship opportunity that meets their needs.